vincenzomarcella/c-loth/README.md

 - [ ] Add the z axis
 - [ ] Collision with an object (circle or sphere)
 - [ ] Shade the cloth (requires 3d?)
+- [ ] Gui to change simulation parameters in real time
 - [ ] Add wind (using perlin noise, requires 3d)
 - [ ] Threads to parallelize physics
 - [ ] "Compute shaders" with glsl (possible??)